LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Methods/_Methods.md

+Method Types
+There are four types of methods.
+Class Methods, Instance Methods, Constructors and Destructors.

+By default, all the methods are instance methods.

+Class Methods (Static):
+The static modifier is used to create class methods.
+Class methods with static modifier with them should be invoked with the class name without the need of creating even a single instance of the class

+Instance Methods (Non-Static):
+These methods can only be invoked over an instance of the class.
+Some points regarding Instance methods and Class methods:
+  Instance methods can access other instance methods and instance variables directly.
+  Instance methods can access class methods and variables directly.
+  Class methods can access other class methods and class variables directly.
+  Class methods cannot access instance methods and instance variables directly.
+To access instance variable and methods they need to create and instance (object) of class.
+  The special keyword “this” is valid only inside instance methods (and invalid inside class methods) as “this“ refers to the current instance.

+Constructor:
+It is a special kind of method, which is invoked over objects when they are created.
+Constructor methods have the same name as the class.
+Constructor method is used to initialize the various fields of the object.
+For the class that does not have constructors, C++ language provides default constructors for them.

+Destructors:
+It is a special kind of method, which is invoked over object when they are destroyed.
+Destructors method are named “~” added by the name of the class.
+Destructors method is used to do the clean-up of the memory contained in the object.
+For the class that does not have Destructors C++ language provide default Destructors for it.

 ### Accessor
 A member function of a class that only accesses (that is, does not modify) the value(s) of the member variable(s).